This is the November 2016 draft of The Minneapolis Plan to End Too Big to Fail. See the final Plan here.

 - Structured finance vehicles

-Our approach does not put insurance firms into the group of shadow banks facing our proposed new tax.
+Our approach does not put insurance firms into the group of shadow banks facing our proposed shadow bank tax.
 Supporting this decision is the view that insurance firms do not engage in the maturity transformation or reliance on short-term funding that typically generates systemic risk.
-We view additional analysis on the systemic risk posed by insurance firms as useful and important to determining if these firms should be subject to a shadow banking tax.
+We view additional analysis on the systemic risk posed by insurance firms as useful and important to determining if these firms should be subject to a shadow bank tax.

 - Over what time period will the Minneapolis Plan be implemented?

 Step 1, the new capital standard of 23.5 percent, and the shadow banking tax will be phased in over a period of five years to give regulated entities time to implement the new regulations.
 At that point, the Treasury must certify that individual firms are no longer systemically important.
 If it refuses to make that certification, individual banks will be subject to dramatically increasing capital standards and individual shadow banks to the higher tax rate.

 - How will the Minneapolis Plan supervise and regulate community banks?

 The focus of our ending TBTF initiative is addressing the systemic risks posed by large financial institutions.
 Enacting the Minneapolis Plan for large banks will enable reforms for community bank regulation to proceed.